 In just over 30 years Monarto Safari Park has grown to become an international-standard conservation and zoological park and an iconic South Australian destination.

 In September 1982 the Minister of Environment and Planning announced that 1,000 hectares of Crown land described as “undulating mallee country” would be allocated to the establishment of an open range zoo.
 Stage one of the development was completed in 1983 when the Department of Environment and Planning established Monarto has a breeding and pasture area.

 Following a feasibility study conducted in 1990, the decision was made to change Monarto from a special-purpose breeding area, closed to the public, to an international standard zoo.
 In October 1993, Monarto Safari Park was opened to the public.
 The opening ceremony was attended by 260 guests, who later enjoyed a safari bus tour of the zoo and bush band entertainment.

 Two young female bison imported from Auckland Zoo were the first to arrive at Monarto.
 Some 150 animals were later transferred from Adelaide Zoo as well as another 40 animals which had been held on pasture at a Penola property.
 The transfer of Adelaide Zoo animals helped to ease overcrowding which was being experienced at the zoo at the time, and opened up opportunities to improve landscapes for animal enclosures.

-Monarto Zoo’s advances in exhibit design continue to set high standards in the zoo industry and its newest addition, the chimp home, is the largest in Southern Hemisphere.
+Monarto Safari Park’s advances in exhibit design continue to set high standards in the zoo industry and its newest addition, the chimp home, is the largest in Southern Hemisphere.
 The chimp platform was officially opened in 2008 by world renowned primatologist, Dr. Jane Goodall.